SPROUTS EARLY LEARNING

 A new approach to Early Childhood Education in Thailand.

-The Sprouts Childcare Center is a new evidence-based approach to Early Childhood Education with a bilingual Thai/English program.
-Inspired by the original German Kindergarten Model and the work of daycare centers in Scandinavia, we work fully child centric and put play and participation at the core of the learning journey.
+The Sprouts Early Learning Center is a new evidence-based approach to Early Childhood Education with a bilingual Thai/English program.
+Inspired by the original German Kindergarten Model, we work fully child centric and put play and participation at the core of the learning journey.
 There is strong evidence that this leads to greater independence, growth of an intrinsic interest to learn and a more positive self image.

 Our goal is to create a new learning experience for young children in Thai and English that equally values local and global cultures and shapes the child’s behavior, thinking, language, and character to become an optimistic, friendly, creative and intelligent human being.